 How to Do a Real Estate CMA

 Normally, we specialize in selling our U.S. Home Value Reports to homeowners and real estate investors to aid them in their preliminary decision-making process regarding buying and selling residential property.
-But in this article, we’re actually going to show you how to perform your own version of a home value report called a comparative market analysis (or CMA).
+But in this article, we’re going to show you how to perform your own version of a home value report called a comparative market analysis (or CMA).
 You won’t need to buy anything because we will show you some tricks on how to get a reasonable value with publicly available information from any one of your favorite real estate websites.
 So grab a calculator, and let’s do some math.

 We’ve got to be honest.
 When we perform an analysis of a subject property for our clients, it gets very complicated (and it’s very proprietary).
 So don’t get discouraged when you start to realize how many different variables can affect a property’s value.
 Consider this article a simplified approach that you can use as a homeowner or homebuyer to determine a reasonable market value.
-It’s no secret that we sell reports, so our service is always available if wish to use it.
+It’s no secret that we sell reports, so our service is always available if you wish to take advantage of it.

 Step 1: Research the Subject Property